J0shua-afk/Smart-Home-Dashboard/README.md

 - **Whole-building temperature and humidity.** Both live in one panel, labelled as building-wide, so they are never mistaken for a room reading.
-- **Area motion sensors.** Each one names the place it watches — Living Room, Garage, Front Entrance — and shows motion four ways at once: a thicker edge marker, a filled glyph, the wording, and colour.
+- **Area motion sensors.** Each one names the place it watches: Living Room, Garage, Front Entrance.
+It shows motion four ways at once: a thicker edge marker, a filled glyph, the wording, and colour.
 - **Several buildings.** Add as many as you like, each with its own categories, readings and areas.
 Switch between them from the sidebar.